mattmoody05/SchoolBot/setup.md

 ## Installing Python

+Note: Python 3.10a, 3.9 and very old versions aren't yet supported by discord.py, so please use recommended Python 3.8.5

 #### macOS:
 1. Install brew if you do not already have it installed using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
 2. Using brew, install python3 using the command `brew install python`
 3. Check that python is installed using the command `python3 --version`, this should return `Python 3.x.x`

 #### Windows
-1. Download python from [here](https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe) (official python website) and install.
+1. Download python from [here](https://www.python.org/ftp/python/3.8.5/python-3.8.5-amd64.exe) (official python website) and install.
 While completing the installation, please make sure you have the **'add to path'** option selected
 2. Check that python is installed by running `python --version` in powershell

 #### Linux